 What you put into your body plays a huge role in how your joints feel.
 Staying well-hydrated is essential, as water helps keep your joint tissues healthy and functioning properly.
 Make sure you’re sipping water consistently throughout the day.
 Beyond hydration, focusing on an anti-inflammatory diet can provide significant support.
 Incorporate foods rich in omega-3s and antioxidants, such as salmon, walnuts, leafy greens like spinach, and colorful berries.
 Spices like turmeric and ginger are also well-known for their supportive properties.
 Eating this way helps your body manage inflammation from the inside out.

-Apply Hot and Cold Therapy
+When to Use Hot vs. Cold Therapy

 Hot and cold therapy is a classic, effective method for managing joint discomfort.
 The key is knowing when to use each one.
 In the morning, when your joints feel stiff and immobile, applying a warm compress or taking a warm shower can help relax muscles and ease stiffness.
 Later in the day, if your joints are swollen or sore after activity, switch to a cold pack.
 The cold helps constrict blood vessels, which can reduce swelling and numb the area.
 For convenient, on-the-go relief, a topical pain relief roll-up with menthol can provide a cooling sensation that soothes discomfort right where you need it.